 Gen Z prefer their managers and supervisors not mince words.
 They’d like their bosses to give them the unadulterated truth and be just that – their bosses.
 As this Forbes article puts it, "they want to look their leader in the eye and experience honesty and transparency."
 They’re looking for the information that will ultimately help them advance and be a great success - and they’re prepared to hear what’s necessary along the way.
 They also want to see their leaders walk the walk - not just talk the talk.

-Despite leading much of their lives in a digital capacity, GenZers value in-person communication.
-More than 50% prefer in-person to online interactions.
+Despite leading much of their lives in a digital capactiy, GenZers value in-person communiction.
+More than 50 percent prefer in-person to online interactions.
 And despite their proficiency in all things digital, they are actively being schooled in the importance of emotional connection from their earliest years.
-While the workforce necessarily continues to evolve with flexible and remote work arrangements, and Gen Z will most certainly grow the technologies that support it, they’ll also continue to remind us of the unparalleled power of the “in-person.”
+While the workforce necessarily continues to evolve with flexible and remote work arrangements, and Gen Z will most certainly grow the technologies that support it, they'll also continue to remind us of the unparalleled power of the "in-person."